Redshift weighted galaxy number counts: Conclusions

 In this paper we have considered a very simple analysis with fixed bias $b(z)$ and varying only the five basic cosmological parameters.
 It will be interesting to study how the new observable helps to lift degeneracies e.g. between the amplitude $A_s$ and the bias, which need a good resolution of redshift-space distortions.
 As has already been shown previously, the $\zeta$-variable is more sensitive to RSD than galaxy number counts.
-It will therefore also be interesting to study how it improves measurements of the growth factor $f(z)$.

 Finally, the new window function $\om(z) = (\bar z -z)W(z)$ could also be replaced by a higher order polynomial in $z$.
-Constructing a series of orthogonal polynomials in this way one can construct a series of new observables needing better and better redshift resolution.
+Constructing a series of orthogonal polynomials in this way, one can construct a series of new observables needing better and better redshift resolution.
 This can be considered as an alternative to ever slimmer redshift bins.
 However, as discussed in \cite{Matthewson:2021rmb}, very narrow redshift bins are affected by non-linearities even at very low multipoles.
 We expect the same to be true for high order polynomials of this new observable.
 A detailed analysis of this is left to future work.